 Estate Administration Trust Administration An Estate is property, assets, and liabilities a person leaves behind after they die.
 Estate administration is the process of managing and distributing a person's property after death.
 Supervised through Probate Court.
 A Trust is a Contract in which one party (the Trustor/ Grantor/ Settlor) gives a second party (the Trustee) the right to hold title to property or assets for the benefit of a third party (the beneficiary).
-Trust Administration is the process of managing and/or distributing Trust assets correctly titled in the trust.
+Trust Administration is the process of managing and distributing Trust assets.
 Ideally administered without Probate Court involvement.